y-yosuke/tecgihan_driver/doc/dma03_driver.md

 - `Union[str, None]`:
   - str: The port device string like '/dev/ttyUSB0'.
-  - None: The vendor ID or the product ID did not match the actual devoce connected.
+  - None: VID or PID did not match the actual devoce connected.

 ### `_find_port_by_name`()